opendaylight/docs/docs/documentation.rst

 When using reStructuredText, follow the Python documentation style guidelines.
 See: https://devguide.python.org/documenting/

-One of the best references for reStrucutedText syntax is the Sphinx Primer on reStructuredText_.
+One of the best references for reStructuredText syntax is the Sphinx Primer on reStructuredText_.

 To build and review the reStructuredText documentation locally, you must